Kid A Mnesia Exhibition: Content

 Kid A Mnesia Exhibition is an exploration game based on the music and artwork of the Radiohead albums Kid A (2000) and Amnesiac (2001).
 Players move through an abstract virtual museum, examining artwork and listening to music and sounds from the albums.
+They cannot die, and there are no enemies, no score system, and no levels to complete.

 The New Yorker described the museum as "a brutalist cathedral full of byzantine corridors, majestic rooms, banks of buzzing cathode-ray-tube televisions, and carpets of fluttering sketchbook pages".
-Players cannot die and there are no enemies, no score system, and no levels to complete.

-The large central pyramid features the songs "How to Disappear Completely", "Pyramid Song" and "You and Whose Army".
-The Paper Camber features dozens of pages taken from sketchbooks and lyric sheets, and the Televisions room has stacks of televisions playing short videos.
+The large central pyramid features the songs "How to Disappear Completely", "Pyramid Song" and "You and Whose Army?".
+The Paper Chamber features dozens of pages taken from sketchbooks and lyric sheets, and the Televisions room has stacks of televisions playing short videos.

 Background

 Kid A Mnesia Exhibition was conceived as a physical installation artwork to be constructed from shipping containers and exhibited in cities around the world.
 The Radiohead singer, Thom Yorke, and the artist Stanley Donwood, who together create the artwork for Radiohead albums, imagined a "a huge red construction" that would look "as if a brutalist spacecraft had crash-landed into the classical architecture ...
 This astounding steel carapace would be inserted into the urban fabric of London like an ice pick into Trotsky."

 The construction was first planned for the Victoria and Albert Museum in London, but would not fit.
-The plan moved to the Royal Albert Hall, but this was rejected by Westminster City Council.
-The plan was ultimately cancelled by the COVID-19 pandemic, and the focus shifted towards creating a digital exhibition.
+The plan moved to the Royal Albert Hall, but was rejected by Westminster City Council.
+The plan for a physical installation was ultimately cancelled by the COVID-19 pandemic, and the focus shifted towards creating a digital exhibition.
 In the words of Yorke and Donwood, this meant the exhibition "didn't have to conform to any normal rules of an exhibition.
 Or reality."